busera/rai__diabetes_analysis/readme.md

 - **Source**: The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 - **Target**: The target variable is a quantitative measure of disease progression one year after baseline.
 - **Features**: The dataset contains 10 baseline variables:
-  - Age
+  - age: Age in years
-  - Sex
+  - sex: Sex, mapped to 0 for female and 1 for male
-  - Body Mass Index (BMI)
+  - bmi: Body mass index
-  - Average Blood Pressure
+  - bp: Average blood pressure
+  - s1: Total serum cholesterol
+  - s2: Low-density lipoproteins
+  - s3: High-density lipoproteins
+  - s4: Total cholesterol / HDL
-  - Six blood serum measurements
+  - s5: Log of serum triglycerides level
+  - s6: Blood sugar level
 - **Samples**: It contains 442 samples.
 - **Task**: The primary task is regression, predicting the quantitative measure of disease progression.
 - **Ethical Considerations**: As this dataset relates to health information, it's crucial to consider privacy and fairness implications in its use and analysis.

 This dataset provides a realistic scenario for applying responsible AI practices, as healthcare applications often involve sensitive data and have significant real-world impacts.

 ## Features